 The same is clearly acknowledged and stated by Louis Massignon:

 …the symbolism of the houris of Paradise… alludes basically to the simple regaining, by the human species, of the first Paradise [i.e., Garden of Eden and its heavenly prototype], where sexual life was well established.1

-Now, in two occasions in the Qur’?n the verb “to wed” is used with reference to the houris:
+Now, on two occasions in the Qur’an, the verb “to wed” is used with reference to the houris:

 Both of these verses belong to the first Meccan Period.
 Now consider how the same theme is introduced in the Medinan period, with special attention to the word Zawwajn?hum:

-- “And those that believe, and do deeds of righteousness, them We shall admit to gardens underneath which rivers flow, therein dwelling forever and ever; therein for them shall be spouses purified (Azw?j-un-Mutahhat-un)…” (4:57) (Arberry’s translation).
+- “And those that believe, and do deeds of righteousness, them We shall admit to gardens underneath which rivers flow, therein dwelling forever and ever; therein for them shall be spouses purified (Azwaj-un-Mutahhat-un)…” (4:57) (Arberry’s translation).

 How can you imagine the concept of marriage (Zawwajna) if the spouse (Zawj), i.e., the houris, is a grape?